-Tanning is the process of melanin increase caused due to exposure to sunlight, also the body’s natural way of shielding the skin from damage.
+Tanning is the process of melanin increase caused due to exposure to sunlight, but a tan is also the body’s natural way of shielding the skin from damage.

 What causes tanning?